 League Two football teams in Manchester

-There are also two clubs from the Greater Manchester area in League Two namely Salford City and Stockport County.
+There is one club from the Greater Manchester area in League Two namely Salford City.

 The club plays at Moor Lane and has done so since 1978.
 The stadium has undergone significant renovations in the last decade.